Study of phase transition of Potts model with Domain Adversarial Neural Network: Conclusion

 \section{Conclusion}

 In this paper, we investigate the phase transitions of two-dimensional $q$-state Potts model using Monte Carlo simulation and machine learning.
-The Monte Carlo simulation verifies the reliability of the Glauber algorithm and obtains the properties of the first-order and second-order phase transitions.
+The Monte Carlo simulation verifies the reliability of the Glauber algorithm~\cite{henkel2008non,glauber1963time,mariz1990comparative} and reproduces the properties of the first-order and second-order phase transitions.
 The particular focus here is machine learning, where we use a semi-supervised machine learning method, DANN, to predict the critical temperature of the two-dimensional $q$-state Potts model.
-Since its power of adversarial learning from domain adaption, only part of the input data needs to be labeled and the labels of remaining part can be predicted via the process of algorithm.
+It is a powerful method based on adversarial learning, where only part of the input data needs to be labeled and the remaining labels can be predicted.
 This property of machine learning allows us to estimate the critical temperature of phase transition only by a few labeled samples of configuration.
-For different $q$, the Potts model has different phase transition behaviors and critical temperatures, so we applied DANN on the Potts model with $q =3$ and $5,7,10$ at lattice size $L = 20, 30, 40, 50$ and $60$.
+For different $q$, the Potts model has different phase transition behaviors and critical temperatures, so we applied DANN on the Potts model with $q =3$ and $4, 5,7,10$ at lattice sizes $L = 20, 30, 40, 50$ and $60$.
 An iterative method is introduced to find the optimal source domain, which makes the label set information learned by training more complete and accurate.

 The output of the DANN is $P_0$, the average probability of belonging to phase ``0".
-For $q = 3$, $P_0$ is a series of points as a function of temperature $T$, which also can be fitted to a sigmoid function.
-By looking for the $T$ corresponding to $P_0 = 50\%$, we can get the estimated critical temperature $T_c$.
-The critical temperature to infinite lattice size can be addressed by extrapolating $T_c$ in each $L$ to zero on the $1/L$ scale, as $T_{c,q=3}^\infty = 0.99831$, close to the theoretical value.
-At the same time, we can also calculate the order parameter $\nu \simeq 0.868 \pm 0.02$ by a data collapse process, comparable to the value $5/6$ theoretically.
-For $q = 5, 7$ and $10$, $P_0$ is very discrete in the region of phase transition, which is consistent with the behavior of the first-order phase transition in theory.
-The obtained critical temperatures are also consistent with the theoretical values and also, we can see $T_c^\infty$ is more accurate by extrapolating with large $q$.
-Further, we compare the results of DANN with traditional supervised learning, it is clear the results are comparative and DANN process is more efficient.
+For all $q$'s studied in this paper, $P_0$ as a function of the temperature, $T$ may be fitted with a sigmoid function.
+Temperature $T$, corresponding to $P_0 = 50\%$, defines the estimated critical temperature $T_c$.
+Its value for the infinite lattice size can be obtained by extrapolating $T_c$ on the $1/L$ scale to $1/L=0$.
+The resulting values were found to be close to the theoretical ones, e.g. $T_{c,q=3}^\infty = 1.0024 \pm 0.0038$ for $q=3$, is close to the theoretical value $\frac{1}{\ln(1+\sqrt{3})}$.
+At the same time, we can also calculate the order parameter $\nu \simeq 0.868 \pm 0.02$ by a data collapse process, comparable to the theoretical value of $5/6$.